Stochastic Saddle-Point Optimization for Wasserstein Barycenters: Algorithms

-\begin{theorem} For an arbitrary kernel \(k\), algorithm \ref{alg:general_kmd} (Kernel Mirror Descent) outputs the \(\varepsilon\)-approximation of the Wasserstein barycenter with respect to an arbitrary distribution \(P_\xi\) in term of the duality gap in sample iterations and with total complexity. \end{theorem}
+The following theorem is the main result of this subsection. \begin{theorem} For an arbitrary kernel \(\mathcal{K}\) and an arbitrary distribution \(P_\xi\) s.t. all $\xi>0$, Algorithm \ref{alg:general_kmd} (Kernel Mirror Descent) outputs with probability at least \(1-\sigma\) an \(\varepsilon\)-approximation of the Wasserstein barycenter in terms of the duality gap \eqref{eq:confidence_region_criteria} in sample iterations and with total complexity. \end{theorem}

-\textit{Remark.} This algorithm is from a family of Stochastic Approximation (SA) algorithms and the most correct comparison can be obtained with other SA algorithms.

-From the article of \cite{dvinskikh2020stochastic} we know a total complexity of SA approach based on Sinkhorn algorithm:
+\begin{remark} This algorithm is from the family of Stochastic Approximation (SA) algorithms and the most correct comparison can be obtained with other SA algorithms.
+In \cite{dvinskikh2020stochastic,dvinskikh2021decentralized} the following total complexity of SA approach based on entropy regularization with parameter $\gamma$ and Sinkhorn algorithm is shown:

-The complexity of this algorithm depends on the parameter \(\gamma\) which true dependence on \(n\) is unknown and in practice this parameter is quite small.
-From the theoretical point of view, if we suggest \(\Vert C \Vert_\infty, R\) and \(\sigma\) as constants, and \(\gamma \leq \nicefrac{\varepsilon}{n^3}\), the complexity of our algorithm will be better in both parameters.
+where \(\mu\) is a constant of local strong convexity at the optimal point.
+In this approach it is crucial to choose \(\gamma = O(\varepsilon)\) to obtain an \(\varepsilon\)-approximation of the original non-regularized barycenter and, if we assume that all factors are constant except \(n\) and \(\varepsilon\), the complexity of our algorithm is better in \(n\) and worse in \(\varepsilon\).
+At the same time,